dubhue/suno-archive/README.md

    - This is your first run (auto-enabled)
    - A previous run was interrupted
    - You want to ensure your entire library is captured
+6. **(Optional)** Check "Verify Files on Disk" if:
+   - You've moved or deleted files from the download folder
+   - You want to re-download missing files
+   - You suspect files may be corrupted or incomplete
-6. Click "Start Archive"
+7. Click "Start Archive"
-7. Wait for the download to complete
+8. Wait for the download to complete
-8. View your library or export as ZIP
+9. View your library or export as ZIP

 ## API Endpoints